opencontainers/distribution-spec/extensions/_oci.md

 Results MUST be sorted in descending order by the history entry timestamp, which is either the `org.opencontainers.tag.created` annotation value or the `org.opencontainers.tag.deleted` annotation value (i.e. the most recent entry appears first).

-Each descriptor object in the response MUST be a create or delete entry.
+Each descriptor object in the response MUST be either a manifest descriptor or a delete marker.
-A descriptor for a tag creation event MUST describe the manifest the tag was assigned to.
-A descriptor for a tag deletion event MUST describe the manifest the tag pointed to immediately before deletion.

 Manifest descriptors MUST include the following properties: